|Date of Birth||16 July 1971, Chatsworth, California, USA|

 In 2002, Feldman appeared in the comedy, Dickie Roberts: Former Child Star (2003), for which he wrote and performed a song for the soundtrack, shortly followed by an opportunity to work with Wes Craven on Cursed (2005).

 In 2004, Feldman was honored with a Former Child Star Lifetime Achievement Award.
 2006 found him receiving the best actor award at the Luxemburg Film Festival for his performance in The Birthday (2004), a film that he feels to be his finest work to date.
 The Eyegore Awards honored Feldman with an award for Legendary Work in Horror Films in 2007.

 The hit show, The Two Coreys (2007), not only starred Feldman, but he also executive produced two seasons, as well as Lost Boys: The Tribe (2008).
 He starred in Terror Inside (2008) in 2008, for which he won the Crystal Reel Best Actor Award, and Feldman is executive producing and starring in Lost Boys: The Thirst (2010), which begins shooting in late 2009.
-Other current work, releasing in 2009, includes: Zero Dark Dirty (2013) and Lucky Fritz (2009).
+Other current work, releasing in 2009, includes: Operation Belvis Bash (2013) and Lucky Fritz (2009).